dfamonteiro/blog/blog/content/posts/factorio-pure-recycler-loop.md

 </pre>
 Notice how I'm using "Q" as a shorthand for the level of quality of the items.
 Q=1 means common items and Q=5 means legendary items.

 Finding a way to get around loops is never easy.
-Fortunately for us, we can take a page from compiler optimization book and unroll the loop:
+Fortunately for us, we can take a page from the compiler optimization book and unroll the loop:

 <pre style="text-align:center" class="mermaid">
 ---